User Experience: Best Practices on Effective Visual Hierarchy

 Add some colors

 Color choice and combinations are essential for visual hierarchy as they help users to distinguish the core elements.
-The thing is that colors have their own hierarchy which is defined by the power of influence on users’ minds.
-There are bold colors such as red and orange as well as the weak ones like white and cream.
+The thing is that colors have their own hierarchy, which is defined by the power of influence on users’ minds.
+There are bold colors, such as red and orange, as well as weak ones, such as white and cream.
 Bold colors are easy to notice so designers often use them as the means of highlighting or setting contrast.

 Moreover, applying one color to the several elements you can show that they are somehow connected.
 For example, you can choose a particular color for purchase buttons or buttons of adding content so that people could intuitively find them when they need to.